pypa/distlib/docs/tutorial.rst

 This is implemented using the XML-RPC API.

-   The Locator API is very bare-bones at the moment, but additional features will be added in due course.
-A very bare-bones command-line script which exercises these locators is to be found `here <https://gist.github.com/3886402>`_, and feedback will be gratefully received from anyone who tries it out.

-   None of the locators currently returns enough metadata to allow dependency resolution to be carried out, but that is a result of the fact that metadata relating to dependencies are not indexed, and would require not just downloading the distribution archives and inspection of contained metadata files, but potentially also introspecting setup.py!
-This is the downside of having vital information only available via keyword arguments to the :func:`setup` call: hopefully, a move to fully declarative metadata will facilitate indexing it and allowing the provision of features currently provided by ``setuptools`` (e.g. hints for downloads -- ``'dependency _links'``).
+Apart from :class:`JSONLocator`, none of the locators currently returns enough metadata to allow dependency resolution to be carried out, but that is a result of the fact that metadata relating to dependencies are not indexed, and would require not just downloading the distribution archives and inspection of contained metadata files, but potentially also introspecting setup.py!
+This is the downside of having vital information only available via keyword arguments to the :func:`setup` call: hopefully, a move to fully declarative metadata will facilitate indexing it and allowing the provision of improved features.

 The locators will skip binary distributions (``.egg`` files are currently treated as binary distributions).

 The PyPI locator classes don't yet support the use of mirrors, but that can be added in due course -- once the basic functionality is working satisfactorily.

 Next steps
 ----------